sskyy/zero/docs/en/how-to-use-zero-to-develop-a-blog.md

 ### 6 Add front-end files

-Front-end files can served by both `theme` module and `statics` module.
-The diffrence between these two modules is that statics module servei file just as static resources while theme module do not only serving static file but also render template files like jade or ext with specified data.
-Add theme configuration to your code like:
+Front-end files can be served by both `theme` module and `statics` module.
+The diffrence between these two modules is that statics module serve files just as static resources while theme module do not only serving static file but also render template files like `jade` or `ext` with data.
+Add theme configuration to your code:

 ```
 module.exports = {